NNPDF/pinecards/README.md

 * The *analysis* file(s) (compulsory).
 These are one or more `.f` files containing the instructions for the kinematic analysis in the `HwU` format.
-  Because of memory issues, one needs to wirte one different file for each kinematic bin so far.
+  Because of memory issues, one needs to write one different file for each kinematic bin so far.
 Examples on how to do so can be found in the `Template/NLO/FixedOrderAnalysis/` folder of Madgraph/MC@NLO.

 * The patch(es) file(s) (optional).
 These are one or more `.f` files containing any patches to the default Madgraph/MC@NLO.
-For instance should you define a dynamical scale, the modified `setscales.f` file whould be amended and stored there.
+For instance should you define a dynamical scale, the modified `setscales.f` file should be amended and stored there.
 The list of patches, with a description including the data set to which they apply to, should be kept updated in the `patches.txt` file.